galette/galettedoc/source/installation/preparation.rst

        <Directory /var/www/galette/galette/webroot/>
            RewriteEngine On
            #You may need to set RewriteBase if you setup
-           #rewritting in a .htaccess file for example.
+           #rewriting in a .htaccess file for example.
            #RewriteBase /
            RewriteCond %{REQUEST_FILENAME} !-f
            RewriteRule ^(.*)$ index.php [QSA,L]